mintbanshee/mintbanshee/README.md

 - 💻 HTML & CSS

 ### 🎯 Current Missions
-- ✨ Weekly Java side quests to stay fresh with it
+- ✨ Weekly Java side quests to stay fresh with it 🔁
-- 🧰 Update my portfolio site
+- 🧰 Update my portfolio site 🔁
+- 📨 Apply to Google for Internship next summer! ✅

 ---